INTRODUCTION

 by Hansen:

-whereas allegory was the name given to arbitrary nonliteral
+events, whereas allegory was the name given to arbitrary non literal exercises

 I've always loved symbols and my rich imagination